 We have grown from around 60 people 18 months ago to a team of 218 in 2018.
 This reflects a number of factors including organic growth, new businesses being brought into the Group and significant investment in our platforms resulting in more headcount in Engineering, Product and Design.
 Accordingly, during the year we invested in the key area of People Operations as we recognise how vital it is to have a working environment that is welcoming and inclusive.
 Success in this area yields an improved ability to hire and retain talent combined with a more motivated workforce.
 As we have grown we have put in place more formal processes covering people operations as a whole.
-These include the recently introduced weekly 'Highlights sessions' together with an open question forum to the Executive team, and bi-annual 'Basecamp' sessions to communicate with employees across the Group and "Career Camps" to help train managers in the Group on how to get the best from their people.
+These include the recently introduced weekly 'Highlights sessions' together with an open question forum to the Executive team, and bi-annual 'Base Camp' sessions to communicate with employees across the Group and "career camps" to help train managers in the Group on how to get the best from their people.
 In addition, we regularly monitor our employee engagement and we were pleased to receive an employee satisfaction score of 69.2% in our inaugural pulse survey in December and are working on areas identified for improvement.
-During the year we also formally articulated our core values (outlined across), which underpin how we behave internally and do business.